stockmind/gpd-pocket-ubuntu-respin/README.md

  - ✔ Scaling already set to 175%
  - ✔ Touchscreen aligned to rotation
  - ✔ Wifi
- - ✔ Sound (Must select "Speakers" in audio output devices if no sound output)
+ - ✔ Sound ( Must select "Speakers" in audio output devices if no sound output )
  - ✔ Battery manager
  - ✔ Screen brightness ( Only after install at the moment )
  - ✔ Cooling fan ( Amazing ErikaFluff work!
 Check post installation section of this readme to optimize it )
  - ✔ Bluetooth ( Credits to Reddit user dveeden )
  - ✔ Intel video driver for streaming without tearing or crash
  - ✔ Sleep/wake

+# What doesn't work at the moment

+ - Charging at full speed ( Charging will be slow and will keep device charge stable when in use. i.e. it will not drain battery as it may happen on old or generic kernels.
+Shutdown device to get full speed charge. )
+ - Bluetooth audio ( Need further testing and experience, audio on bluetooth seems to work for just 10 seconds then crash )

 # Build iso image with tweaks

 To respin an existing Ubuntu ISO you will need to use a Linux machine with 'squashfs-tools' and 'xorriso' installed (e.g. 'sudo apt install -y squashfs-tools xorriso') and a working internet connection with at least 10GB of free space.